A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Introduction

 The security of a shard has two key properties: liveness and safety.
 Liveness concerns the shard's capability to ultimately achieve a consensus on the sequence of output messages, whereas safety pertains to the accuracy and exclusivity of that consensus.
 For example, if we have $M=10$ nodes in a synchronous communication shard, a decision is made only if at least seven nodes vote in favor.
 Then, $S=6/M$ is the maximum ratio of adversarial population that can be tolerated.
 Otherwise, an adversarial decision may be reached.
 However, if at least a $1-S$ ratio of nodes in the shard always disagree or keep silent with any proposals, the shard can never reach any decisions, and the liveness is compromised.
 The safety threshold ($S$) and liveness threshold ($L$) represent the maximum ratio of adversarial participants in a shard under which safety and liveness are guaranteed.

-However, existing sharding solutions\cite{zamani2018rapidchain} guarantee security under worst-case adversarial conditions ($L= S<50\%$) in the synchronous network and assume that the adversary has equal interests in attacking both safety and liveness simultaneously.
+However, existing sharding solutions~\cite{zamani2018rapidchain} guarantee security under worst-case adversarial conditions ($L= S<50\%$) in the synchronous network and assume that the adversary has equal interests in attacking both safety and liveness simultaneously.
 It limits the number of parallel shards and the performance gains of sharding when the nodes acting adversarial at runtime is lower than the worst-case.

-Recent proposals \cite{david2022Gearbox,xu2020n,xu2020flexible} aim to increase the number of parallel shards by increasing $S$ and decreasing $L$ of each shard.
+Recent proposals~\cite{david2022Gearbox,xu2020n,xu2020flexible} aim to increase the number of parallel shards by increasing $S$ and decreasing $L$ of each shard.
 This is based on the fact that $S<1-L$ (synchronous model) or $S<1-2L$ (partially synchronous model) holds because given $L$ percent of nodes that attack liveness, a block will only be accepted if at least $1-L$ or $1-2L$ percent of nodes respectively have voted in favor of it.
 Therefore, the system cannot tolerate more than $1-L$ or $1-2L$ percent of nodes, respectively, that attack safety.
 Based on this theory, one can generate smaller shards with higher $S$ (and lower $L$) to tolerate the same number of adversaries globally.
 Note that $S\geq L$ is maintained in all cases.

-Fig. \ref{fig:new1} illustrates changing $L$ and $S$ by adapting the shard size proposed in \cite{david2022Gearbox,xu2020flexible}.
+Fig.~\ref{fig:new1} illustrates changing $L$ and $S$ by adapting the shard size proposed in~\cite{david2022Gearbox,xu2020flexible}.
 This design allows using small shards when the adversarial population ratio that intends to attack liveness is low, so more shards run in parallel.
-When this ratio is higher at runtime, the shards can be respawned with a larger shard size, resulting in an increased $L$, and a decreased $S$ \cite{david2022Gearbox,xu2020flexible}.
+When this ratio is higher at runtime, the shards can be respawned with a larger shard size, resulting in an increased $L$, and a decreased $S$~\cite{david2022Gearbox,xu2020flexible}.
 The existing shard resizing approaches either reform the shards from scratch, changing the shard memberships of all the nodes~\cite{xu2020flexible}, or perform local shard adjustments, resulting in overlapping shards~\cite{david2022Gearbox} as shown in Fig.~\ref{fig:new1}.